tesseract-prebuilt/tesseract-orange/README.md

 ## Features

-Here are some prominent features of this product that worth noticing:
+Here are some prominent features of this product that worth noting:

 * The build is run in a Docker container, thus will not pollute your host system
 * No files will be installed in the standard system paths, thus your runtime environment will also not be polluted, the installation can be easily cleaned up when not used